fugue/fregot/README.md

  -  Use [`:where`](#where) to see your current location.
  -  Use [`:quit`](#quit) to exit debugging mode.
 Use `:quit` again to exit the REPL.

+#### Debugging notes

+ -  By default, `fregot` turns off optimizations when debugging.
+This allows you to more naturally follow what the code is doing.
+However, this may get in your way when trying to debug complex queries that take too long to execute without optimizations.

+    To explicitly turn on optimizations (even while debugging), use `fregot repl -O`.

 REPL Usage
 ----------